ITechEm/qa-delivery/README.md

 ⚡ Postman for backend API
 💾 MongoDB for database
 🧰 Stripe for payments
-🏭 CI (continuous integration) and CD (continuous deployment) based on GitHub Actions 🚢 Deployment using Vercel
+🏭 CI and CD based on GitHub Actions
+🚢 Deployment using Vercel

 ```

-## Deploy on Vercel
+## Deployment

 The easiest way to deploy my project was to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.